 It can be even more difficult to go online and measure their performance on their previous company’s social pages, as posts may be unsigned and submitted by more than one employee.
 As such, your assessment needs to be based on:

 - Online presence: If the applicant claims to have worked in social media, but you can only find one post per week during their tenure at that company, chances are they don’t have the skills you need.

 - Interview questions: What techniques did they use to gain followers?
 How important do they think it is to respond to comments and messages?
 What was their overall social media strategy, and how did they implement it in a consistent way?
 File this information away within your HR software to compare with the self-made social gurus.

 - Questions for references: How important was social media to the company during that time?
 How much of the applicant’s performance was based on social media outcomes?

 Having the right person manning your company’s social presence is integral to its future success.
-The number of customers who attempt to engage customer service through social will grow by 53% in 2013 (Bluewolf).
+The number of customers who attempt to engage customer service through social grew by an estimated 53% in 2013.